orchest/orchest/README.md

 [quickstart](https://orchest.readthedocs.io/en/latest/quickstart.html) tutorial.

 ### Build your pipeline.
+*Each pipeline step executes a file (.ipynb, .py, .R, .sh) in a containerized environment.*

 ![clip-1-cropped](https://user-images.githubusercontent.com/1309307/82610388-8ffc7580-9bbe-11ea-8886-d045ff6b76d0.gif)

 ### Write your code.
+*Iteratively edit and run your code for each pipeline step with an interactive JupyterLab session.*

 ![clip-2-cropped](https://user-images.githubusercontent.com/1309307/82610397-94c12980-9bbe-11ea-8e16-eb686d0cfc75.gif)

 ### Run your pipeline and see the results come in.
+*Outputs (both `stdout` and `stderr`) are directly viewable and stored on disk.*

 ![clip-3-cropped](https://user-images.githubusercontent.com/1309307/82610401-95f25680-9bbe-11ea-9de3-b4dc44a1e01b.gif)